Rapkalin/explain-code/readme.md

 php scripts/sync-uploads.php
 ```

-### FRONTEND
+### 2- FRONTEND
 - N/A

+### 3- TRANSLATIONS
+The explain-code.pot file is the website's base language
+- Download and open the free [poedit](https://poedit.net/) software
+- Translation functions to use:
+  - __: Translate
+  - _e: Translate and displays
+  - _n: Translate and displays the plural

+#### ADD A NEW LANGUAGE
+If the translation file doesn't exist in the language you want:
+- Open the Poedit software
+- Create a new file from the _explain-code.pot_ file to retrieve all words to translate
+- Name it with the code needed code langage.
+Example: en_US

+#### ADD A NEW WORD TO TRANSLATE
+If you want to add a new word to translate:
+- Open the _explain-code.pot_ file
+- Go to the translate (or catalog) menu
+- Click on update source code to retrieve all new translations added in the code

 ## MEANING OF SOME DIRECTORIES AND FILES

 ### WEBSITE/APP
+This directory replace the wordpress-core/wp-content native Wordpress directory.
+This is where you will find all the plugins, themes etc:
 - W3 Super Cache: this plugin install a few files and directories:
   - cache
   - w3tc-config
   - advanced-cache.php
-- Languages: directory that handle the translation of your website.
+- Languages: directory that handle the translations of your website.
 It is created by Wordpress when you configure the default language of your Wordpress website.
 - Uploads: contains all the website's media files

-### TRANSLATIONS
-The explain-code.pot file is the website's base language
-To add translation:
-- Download and open the free [poedit](https://poedit.net/) software
--
-- If the translation file doesn't exist in the language you want, create it with the poedit software
-- Translation functions to use:
-  - __: Translate
-  - _e: Translate and displays
-  - _n: Translate and displays the plural
+- Plugins and themes: where are all the plugins & themes and custom plugins & themes/child-themes